davewalker5/RC2014/Programs/Assembly/README.md

 ## Implementation Notes

 SCM assembles each instruction directly into RAM.
-The LCD example uses fixed numeric call and jump addresses, so it must be assembled at `8000`.
+The LCD and scale examples use fixed numeric call and jump addresses, so it must be assembled at `8000`.
 Adding instructions or changing their lengths requires recalculating those addresses.

 Both message programs read a zero-terminated string at `8100`.
 The console example uses SCM's string-output and new-line functions.
 The LCD example initialises the controller, checks its busy flag before subsequent writes, and limits output to the first display line.